 Implementing an IVR at the core of a contact center ensures efficiency.
 Indeed, sorting customer requests makes it possible to assign to the agents only the calls needing special handling.
 This way, other platforms are less solicited and have more time to provide solutions to problems raised by customers.
 By reducing waiting time and increasing customer service productivity, IVR enhances greatly key performance indicators in both inbound and outbound platforms.

 Better Handling of Customer Demands

-In the case of call centers entirely managed by staff, it required to constantly hire a significant number of employees to meet customer needs.
-This type of organization inflates heavily budgets while also increasing payroll costs.
+In the case of call centers entirely managed by staff, it is required to constantly hire a significant number of employees to meet customer needs.
+This type of organization inflates heavy budgets while also increasing payroll costs.

 The savings made possible by IVR technologies involves both equipment and premises management.
 While you would have to multiply the number of positions according to the number of agents.
 You can simply be content with the minimum required for your IVR.

 Your Call Center is Available at All Times

 Since agents interventions are reduced, contact centers can operate every day of the week and at any time.
 Your customers or prospects can get answers to some of their concerns and demands without having to wait for opening hours.